 Experiment 1B was a replication of Experiment 1A but used a highlight perceptual manipulation in which half of the pairs were presented using a yellow-highlight format and the other half were presented in a standard, non-highlight format.
 All pairs were presented using the same font size with the only perceptual difference being the difference in highlight presentation.
 We selected this manipulation, as under some conditions, the use of highlighting can be beneficial to comprehension and learning, as highlighting makes text distinguishable from non-highlighted material (Fowler & Barker, 1974; Yue, Storm, Kornell, & Bjork, 2015).

 Like Experiment 1A, we expected that highlighting pairs would increase perceptual fluency and thus increase the likelihood that participants would provide elevated JOL ratings relative to non-highlighted pairs, a pattern consistent with large font-size effects reported by Rhodes and Castel (2008).
-However, given that large font pairs were only found to produce a small and equivalent increase to both JOLs and recall relative to small font pairs in Experiment 1A, it is possible that highlighting pairs would also increase both JOL and recall percentages equally.
+However, given that large-font pairs were only found to produce a small and equivalent increase to both JOLs and recall relative to small-font pairs in Experiment 1A, it is possible that highlighting pairs would also increase both JOL and recall percentages equally.
 We also included comparisons to the control group used in Experiment 1A (non-highlighted pairs of the same font size) to gauge whether any highlighting benefits would hold when compared to a pure list of non-highlighted pairs.
 Again, highlighting effects were compared across forward, backward, symmetrical, and unrelated pair types.

 Method